Why is there a different minimum investment from a venture capital fund and an angel investor group?

-The main difference between an angel investor group and a venture capital fund is that angel investors are usually investing their own money into a start-up business, while venture capital funds are limited partnerships that have a fund of pooled investment capital with which to invest in a number of companies.
+Angel investors usually invest their own money into a start-up business.
+Venture capital funds are limited partnerships that have a fund of pooled investment capital to invest in a number of companies.

 Answers others found useful

 - What is the minimum investment that I need to apply through the Start-up Visa Program?